intel/yask/README.md

   `yk_solution::apply_command_line_options()`.
 APIs to set the corresponding options are now in `yk_env`.
 This allows configuring the debug output before a `yk_solution` is created.
-* Version 3.00.00 was a major release with a number of backward-compatibility notices:
+* Version 3.00.00 was a major release with a number of notices:
   - The old (v1 and v2) internal DSL that used undocumented types such as `SolutionBase` and `GridValue` and undocumented macros such as `MAKE_GRID` was replaced with an expanded version of the documented YASK